egmalt/deepseek-chat/README.md

 DeepSeek is continuously evolving with **advanced AI capabilities and automation tools**.
 Upcoming improvements include:

-- **Enhanced Natural Language Processing** – More refined and contextual AI conversations.
+- **Enhanced Natural Language Processing** – More refined and contextual conversations.
-- **Expanded Coding Frameworks** – AI support for additional programming languages.
+- **Expanded Coding Frameworks** – Support for additional programming languages.
 - **Deeper Research Integration** – More tools for academic and business professionals.
-- **More Personalization Options** – Custom AI settings based on user preferences.
+- **More Personalization Options** – Custom settings based on user preferences.

 DeepSeek remains at the forefront of AI-driven interactions, ensuring users have access to **next-gen AI tools for smarter communication and productivity**.